Perfect Graph Modification Problems: An Integer Programming Approach: Experimental Results

-\begin{sloppypar} In this subsection, we examine the performance of \texttt{IterativeModificationHeuristic}.
-This algorithm is used to generate feasible solutions within the Algorithm \texttt{CuttingPlane}, providing upper bounds and better performance.
-However, both \texttt{CuttingPlane} and \texttt{IterativeModificationHeuristic} can also be seen as standalone algorithms to generate perfect graphs. \texttt{IterativeModificationHeuristic} outputs a perfect graph while greedily minimizing the number of modifications.
-Although, it typically yields suboptimal solutions with respect to the minimum editing objective, it is more time efficient than Algorithm \texttt{CuttingPlane} for the purpose of obtaining a perfect graph. \end{sloppypar}
+\begin{sloppypar} In this section, we examine the performance of Algorithm \texttt{IterativeModification}-\texttt{Heuristic}.
+This algorithm is used as a primal heuristic to generate feasible solutions within the branch-and-cut algorithm, providing upper bounds and pruning the search space.
+However, both the branch-and-cut and the \texttt{IMH} can also be seen as standalone algorithms for generating perfect graphs.
+The \texttt{IMH} outputs a perfect graph while greedily minimizing the number of modifications.
+Although it typically yields suboptimal solutions with respect to the minimum editing objective, it is significantly more time efficient than the branch-and-cut algorithm for the purpose of obtaining a perfect graph.
+To specifically observe the runtime performance and the solution quality of the \texttt{IMH} relative to the branch-and-cut algorithm, we evaluated the heuristic on \textsc{MinPerfEdit}, with the same graphs used in the experiments presented in Section~\ref{sec:edit}. \end{sloppypar}